rimopa/randomWallpaper/README.md

 Requires PowerShell 5.0+.

-The script only allows .jpg, .jpeg, .png, .bmp, .gif, .webp and .tiff.
-If you know of any other file extension Windows can use as desktop background, feel free to create and issue and tell me!
+The script only allows for .jpg, .jpeg, .png, .bmp, .gif, .webp and .tiff images.
+If you know of any other file extension Windows supports as a desktop background, feel free to tell me!

 ## Usage
 ```